NMGRL/pychron/docs/python.rst

 >>> d['name']
 Jake

 entries can be modified

 >>> d['name']='Jake Ross'
 >>> d['name']
 Jake Ross

-string formating is awesome in python lets say you want to display some text with your results
+String formating is awesome in python.
+Lets say you want to display some text with your results

 >>> 'the result of {} plus {} is {}'.format(x,y,x+y)
 'the result of 50 plus 53 is 103'